Thakurnikhill/Asia_Power_Analysis/README.md

 # Asia_Power_Analysis
 # Dynamic Ranking System for National Power Analysis

-This repository contains the code for the project **"Dynamic Ranking System for National Power Analysis"** developed during the winter internship at the **Institute for Systems Studies & Analyses (ISSA), DRDO**.
+This repository contains the code for the project **"Dynamic Ranking System for National Power Analysis"** .
 The project focuses on computing dynamic rankings of countries based on multiple weighted parameters that reflect a nation's power and potential.

 🔗 GitHub Repository: [https://github.com/Thakurnikhill/Asia_Power_Analysis](https://github.com/Thakurnikhill/Asia_Power_Analysis)